HMCS Haida: Design and description

-Haida, as one of the British-built Tribal-class destroyers, was 335 ft 6 in long between perpendiculars and 377 ft long overall with a beam of 36 ft 6 in and a draught of 13 ft.
-As built, the destroyer displaced 1927 LT standard and 2745 LT at deep load.
+Haida, one of the British-built Tribal-class destroyers, was 335 ft 6 in long between perpendiculars and 377 ft long overall with a beam of 36 ft 6 in and a draught of 13 ft.
+The destroyer displaced 1927 LT standard and 2745 LT at deep load.
 Haida had a complement of 14 officers and 245 ratings.

 The destroyer was propelled by two shafts driven by two Parsons geared turbines powered by steam created by three Admiralty-type three-drum boilers.
 This created 44000 shp and gave the ship a maximum speed of 36.5 kn.
 The destroyers could carry 505–516 LT of fuel oil.

-As built, Haida was fitted with six quick-firing 4.7 in Mk XII guns placed in three twin turrets, designated 'A', 'B' and 'Y' from bow to stern.
+Haida was fitted with six quick-firing 4.7 in Mk XII guns placed in three twin turrets, designated 'A', 'B' and 'Y' from bow to stern.
 The turrets were placed on 40° mountings with open-backed shields.
 The ship also had one twin turret of QF 4 in Mk XVI guns in the 'X' position.
 For secondary anti-aircraft armament, the destroyer was equipped with four single-mounted 2-pounder "pom-pom" guns.
 The vessel was also fitted with four 21 in torpedo tubes for Mk IX torpedoes.

 Construction and career

 Haidas keel was laid down by Vickers-Armstrongs, Ltd. at their shipyard in Newcastle-upon-Tyne on 29 September 1941 with the yard number 41.

 The destroyer was launched on 25 August 1942 and commissioned into RCN service on 30 August 1943.
-She underwent workups under her first commanding officer, H.G.
-DeWolf before reporting to the British Home Fleet at Scapa Flow in October 1943.
+Haida was inspected by High Commissioner for Canada in the United Kingdom Vincent Massey shortly after her commissioning in 1943.
+She underwent workups under her first commanding officer, H. G. DeWolf before reporting to the British Home Fleet at Scapa Flow in October 1943.